What is the DRI Foundation?

 How can I get more information on earning CEAPs through volunteerism?

-How can I get more information about volunteerism with Disaster Recovery International Foundation?
+How can I get more information about volunteerism with the DRI Foundation?

-Can I get people from my company, not necessarily certified professionals, involved in volunteer efforts with the Disaster Recovery International Foundation?
+Can I get people from my company, not necessarily certified professionals, involved in volunteer efforts with the DRI Foundation?

 Yes, we encourage all of our Certified Professionals to become active and get their companies involved.
 We welcome the participation of all those willing to help out.